-Rich Connell enters his fourth year as head coach of the Middlebury College rowing program, having assumed the role in the fall of 2018.
+- Rich Connell enters his fifth year as head coach of the Middlebury College rowing program, having assumed the role in the fall of 2018.

 Office: 219 South Main Street Middlebury, VT, 0575